eslam-1200/Simple_Password_Manager/README.md

 ## 👨‍💻 Author

-Eslam — CS50 Final Project
+Eslam Mahmoud — CS50 Final Project

 ---

 ## 📜 License
-Copyright © 2026 Eslam
+Copyright © 2026 Eslam Mahmoud

 This project is submitted as a final project for the CS50 Introduction to Computer Science course offered by ITI (Information Technology Institute), Egypt.